Teaching Your Child to Brush Their Teeth

 Reward Your Child’s Progress

 As you begin to teach your child how to brush their teeth, remember to use lots of praise and rewards for appropriate behavior.
 Rewards can be songs, tickles, bubbles, or whatever your child prefers best as they improve.
+In many cases, children with autism respond especially well to structured praise and reinforcement, which are also important techniques in ABA therapy for autism.
 With these essential tips, your child should be able to brush their teeth independently in no time!

 More Tips You May Find Helpful